What is the Best Time to Make a Business Call? A Complete Guide

 In B2B (business-to-business) calls, professionals may prefer to make calls during work hours, generally between 9:00 a.m. and 5:00 p.m., whereas in B2C calls, the effectiveness of calls may depend on the availability of customers.

-The Best Days to Make Business Calls
+What are the Best Days to Make Business Calls?

 1. Midweek (Tuesday-Thursday)

-3. Weekends and After-hours
+2. Weekends and After-hours

 While weekends and after-hours are generally not the best times for business calls, there are certain exceptions.
 Weekend calls may be necessary or even expected for businesses, such as retail or customer service.